Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Conclusion

 \section{Conclusion}

-This article has given an overview and an update of recent progress of the modeling approaches for existing mm-Wave GSCMs and map-based mm-Wave channel models.
-We have also categorized map-based channel models as the map-based deterministic model, the map-based stochastic model, and the map-based hybrid model.
-The map-based models should be utilized to consider the various modeling requirements of applications in the mm-Wave range that are the short-range communications link, realistic indoor environments, various mobility types, and user-specific channel parameters.
-The map-based model could support a HW measurement validation at both the link level and system level so that it could be treated as a supplementary SW testbed/sounder.
-Also, we have outlined modeling guidelines for system-level evaluations including low complexity modeling.
-Finally, we share the measurement database of the channel parameters for two scenarios (indoor and outdoor) to the public.
-Our future work will consist of designing map-based V2X and A2X mm-Wave channel models.
+This article has provided an overview of map-based mm-Wave channel models and guidelines of the categorization of map-based channel parameters that possess the following: the map-based deterministic channel parameter, the map-based stochastic channel parameter, and the map-based hybrid channel parameter.
+Map-based models should be utilized to consider the various modeling requirements of applications in the mm-Wave range, which possess short-range communication links, realistic indoor environments, various mobility types, and user-specific channel parameters.
+In addition, map-based models can support a HW measurement validation at both link and system levels so that it can be treated as a supplementary SW testbed/sounder.
+It would be efficient to perform a channel measurement campaign through a map-based SW channel sounder before firmly establishing the HW-based measurement procedure.
+Finally, we have made public the measurement database of the channel parameters for indoor and outdoor scenarios and for evaluating machine learning algorithms.
+Through the proposed database, we have concluded that researchers should utilize map-based channel models when they propose machine learning-based algorithms to prevent their underestimation.
+Our future work will consist of improving the proposed DNN-based beam selection algorithm.
+We will also design map-based V2X and A2X mm-Wave channel models and share their data motivated by a fact that the measurement procedure for such models would be complicated because a vehicular channel sounder for V2X links and an airborne channel sounder for A2X links should be developed.

 \ifCLASSOPTIONcaptionsoff

 \fi